govindgnair23/academic-kickstart/content/post/2020-06-06-2019-oreilly-ai-conference.markdown

 ### Word embeddings

-Skip Gram: Take a word and predict the surrounding words
+Skip Gram: Take a word and predict the surrounding words <br />
 CBOW: Take surrounding words and predict the target word

 Glove word embeddings are based on matrix factorization of a matrix with entries corresponding to frequency of their co-occurence.

 ![](/post/2020-06-06-2019-oreilly-ai-conference_files/embeddings1.PNG)

-TFIDF is a simple type of an embedding, but they are sparse adn high dimensional.
+TFIDF is a simple type of an embedding, but they are sparse and high dimensional.